-Chime SpotMe Overdraft: How Does It Compare With Traditional Overdraft Protection?
+Chime SpotMe®: How Does It Compare With Traditional Overdraft Protection?

 Overdraft fees can be a nightmare.
 Purchasing something as small as a cold soda can lead to high overdraft charges with traditional banks.
 And once they begin to add up, it can be difficult to get ahead again.

-Chime is an online bank focused on providing the best for its members.
-That’s why it created an overdraft alternative called Chime SpotMe, which will not charge you for overdrafts up to $100.
+Chime is a financial technology company focused on providing the best for its members.
+That’s why it created an overdraft alternative called Chime SpotMe®, which provides fee-free overdrafts up to $200*.

-If you often live on the brink of an overdraft, or you are just tired of paying unnecessary fees, Chime SpotMe could be the answer you are looking for.
-Learn more below with this Chime overdraft guide.
+If you often live on the brink of an overdraft, or you are just tired of paying unnecessary fees, Chime SpotMe® could be the answer you are looking for.
+Learn more below with this Chime SpotMe® guide.

 Who Is Eligible for SpotMe?

-To qualify for Chime SpotMe, you only need a Chime bank account and to receive direct deposits of at least $500 for the previous 31 days.
-You will continue to be eligible each month as long as you meet the $500 direct deposit minimum.
+To qualify for Chime SpotMe®, you only need a Chime Checking Account and to receive qualifying direct deposits of at least $200 for the previous 34 days.* You will continue to be eligible each month as long as you meet the $200 direct deposit minimum.

 How Does SpotMe Work on Chime?

-Once you have met the eligibility requirements, Chime will send you an email invitation to enroll in SpotMe.
-When you register, you will be given a SpotMe limit, which usually starts at $20.
-Once you are signed up and go over your limit, SpotMe will step in to cover the charge and deduct that amount from your next deposit.
+Once you have met the eligibility requirements*, Chime will notify you to enroll in SpotMe® via the Chime app when you have a monthly qualifying direct deposit of $200 or more.
+When you register, you will be given a SpotMe® limit, which usually starts at $20.
+Once you are signed up and go over your limit, SpotMe® will step in to cover the charge and deduct that amount from your next deposit.

-When your $400 check is deposited on Friday, $10 is automatically paid back to SpotMe, leaving you with a $390 balance.
-This cycle can continue as long as you are enrolled in Chime’s overdraft program.
+When your $400 check is deposited on Friday, $10 is automatically paid back to SpotMe®, leaving you with a $390 balance.
+This cycle can continue as long as you are enrolled in Chime’s SpotMe® program.

 Chime likes to keep things simple.
-If you are not signed up for Chime SpotMe overdraft, your transactions will be declined if you go over your balance.
-Being enrolled in SpotMe is the only way to overdraft your Chime account.
+If you are not signed up for Chime’s SpotMe*, your transactions will be declined if you go over your balance.
+Being enrolled in SpotMe® is the only way to overdraft your Chime Checking Account.

 How Many Times Can You Overdraft With Chime?

-When you sign up for SpotMe on Chime and are approved, you will be given a SpotMe limit.
-This is typically between $20 and $100 based on risk factors such as your direct deposit history and the amount normally deposited.
+When you sign up for SpotMe® through Chime, you will be given a SpotMe® limit.
+This is typically between $20 and $200 based on your account activity and history and risk factors such as your direct deposit history, the amount normally deposited and other risk factors.

-Over time, this amount may increase automatically if your direct deposits continue and Chime has no issue recouping their money.
+Over time, this amount may increase automatically up to $200* depending on your account activity and history and other risk factors.
 Increasing the amount of your direct deposit may also help to improve your limit.
-When you become eligible for a higher SpotMe limit, you will be notified through email and in the Chime banking app.
-This is an entirely automated process, and you cannot request a higher SpotMe limit by calling Chime Member Services.
+When you become eligible for a higher SpotMe® limit, you will be notified through email and in the Chime app.
+This is an entirely automated process, and you cannot request a higher SpotMe® limit by calling Chime Member Services.

-The Chime overdraft alternative is intended to cover debit card purchases.
+The Chime overdraft alternative is intended to cover debit card purchases and cash withdrawals.
 This means if you are trying to pay for groceries and spend more than what is available, you should be fine — as long as the total is within your limit.
-However, it does not cover ATM withdrawals, Chime Checkbook transactions, Pay Friends transfers or ACH transfers.
+However, it does not cover Chime Checkbook transactions, Pay Friends transfers or ACH transfers.

 Chime’s overdraft alternative works like traditional overdraft protection, but there are some major differences.
 Take a look at their similarities and differences below: